MicrosoftDocs/bot-docs/articles/how-to-deploy-china-cloud.md

 ## Next steps

-With these steps, your bot should be configured to work successfully in the Azure Mooncake cloud.
-Other useful references regarding Bot Service in Azure Mooncake.
+With these steps, your bot should be configured to work successfully in the Azure China cloud.
+Other useful references regarding Bot Service in Azure China.

 - [Tutorial: Deploy a basic bot using Azure AI Bot Service](tutorial-publish-a-bot.md)
 - [Add authentication to a bot in Bot Framework SDK](v4sdk/bot-builder-authentication.md)